Can the holidays be healthy? Yes, and even more fun

 Our brains spend a lot of time on autopilot.
 They’re just not thinking about the choices we truly have.

 It is a fact that the winter holidays have arrived.
-But does your brain also assume — or take as a fact — that December will necessarily unfold into a blurry binge of rushing, stress, cookies, spending, caffeine, parties, wine and more stress?
+But does your brain also assume — or take as a fact — that the coming month must necessarily unfold into a blurried binge of rushing, stress, cookies, spending, caffeine, parties, wine and more stress?

 Do hangovers, overeating and exhaustion seem inevitable?
 They are not.